We will enjoy of two magical cities with the charm of the Colonial Antigua and the Modern Guatemala City, learn about the history of both cities.

-You will be picked up at your hotel in Guatemala City and transfer to Antigua Guatemala to meet your local guide to begin your soft walking of approximately 3 hours below a brief summary of what to expect on your way.
+You will be picked up at your hotel (selected hotels) in Guatemala City and transfer to our meeting point in Antigua Guatemala to meet our local guide to begin your soft walking of approximately 3 hours below a brief summary of what to expect on your way.

-We start at La Merced Church, temple of Guatemalan Ultrabaroque style that has two bell towers.
-On its upper part of the facade is a sculpture of San Pedro Nolasco, founder of the Mercedarian Order.
-Continue to Santa Catalina Arch, built to connect the nuns between cloisters to avoid being seen due to the votes that the religious who belonged to that Order took.
-After the earthquakes of 1773, the arch became important due to the arrangements that were made, included the construction of a turret and the inclusion of a Lamy Amp Lacroix watch of French origin.
+Santa Catalina Arch, built to connect the nuns between cloisters to avoid being seen due to the votes that the religious who belonged to that Order took, After the earthquakes of 1773, the arch became important due to the arrangements that were made.
+These arrangements included the construction of a turret and the inclusion of a Lamy Amp Lacroix watch of French origin.

-We move to the Central Park is located at the heart of the city, surrounded by the traditional grid pattern frequently utilized in Spanish urban planning during the colony.
-The park is surrounded by the Palace of the Captain Generals, the City Hall, the church of San José and the Portal of Commerce (or the Bakers’ Portal).
-Here, visitors will also find Las Sirenas Fountain, which has a oral tradition where the Count of Gomera ordered to build the fountain in memory of his daughters, who in giving birth did not want to breastfeed their children for what the count ordered To tie his daughters to a trunk in the center of a waterhole, where they died of thirst and hunger.
+Here in the park, we will also find the Las Sirenas fountain.
+This fountain has a traditional oral where the Count of La Gomera ordered to build the fountain in memory of his daughters, who in giving birth did not want to breastfeed their children for what the count ordered To tie his daughters to a trunk in the center of a waterhole, where they died of thirst and hunger.

 Continue our way we will visit the La Unión tank, which is one of the most representative laundries in this city, only the big houses had a place where they could be washed.
 For this reason, most of the inhabitants - housewives - went to public laundries.
 This was inaugurated on February 3, 1853.